JuanPabloDiaz/doc/_posts/js_mastery-youtube/2023-10-28-full-stack-social-media.md

         .max(60, { message: "Password is too long" }),
     });
     ```

-     2. Modify the `SignupForm.tsx` file to reuse the validation section
+     b.
+Modify the `SignupForm.tsx` file to reuse the validation section

      This will modify the functionality of form but not the apperience.
     ```jsx